distributing this free software

 Over time, the consumer can get used to the good, get bored or

-annoyed and desire something else.
+annoyed and desire something else, including totally new goods.

 The consumer talks about her/his purchases to friends and other

 people in networks and social/mass/narrow media, especially if

 the good turns out to be extraordinarily positive or negative.

 Network effects, with news spreading.
 Generalist and specialized

 magazines, websites and blogs host descriptions and evaluations